canonical/netplan/doc/index.md

 across a versatile set of server, desktop, cloud or IoT installations.

-It is useful for **administrators of a Linux system** who want to use a common network configuration, controlling different backends like NetworkManager or systemd-networkd.
+It is useful for **administrators of a Linux system** who want to use a common network configuration, controlling different back ends like NetworkManager or systemd-networkd.

 ## In this documentation